 A trip to the vet

-Your vet may also be able to provide some tips to help prepare for other things you’ll have to deal with in the coming days and weeks, such as incontinence and a loss of appetite.
+Dying cats are often in pain, and the veterinarian will be able to prescribe some effective painkillers that can be of tremendous help in alleviating some of the pain.
+Your vet may also be able to help prepare for things you’ll have to deal with in the coming days and weeks, such as incontinence and a loss of appetite.

 Loss of appetite

 Cats that are towards the end of their life may lose all interest in food.
 One of the ways to take care of a dying cat is through force-feeding.
 If this feels cruel or unhelpful, try to think of it as a way to help your pet be less hungry.